Forex Trading: Navigating the Global Currency Market

 - Market Volatility: Currency markets can be highly volatile, leading to rapid and substantial losses.

-- Leverage Risk: Using leverage can magnify both profits and losses.
+- Leverage Risk: By adopting leverage can amplify both profits and losses.

 - Geopolitical and Economic Risks: Unforeseen events can significantly impact currency values.